washingtonyachtclub/documents/WYC_Policies.md

 Any Rating may be removed for any violation of the By-Laws or Policies or when, in the judgment of a Chief, the Member in question should not have qualified for that Rating, whether due to a lack of appropriate sailing abilities, knowledge of club policies, or the judgment expected of Rated Members.

 ### Procedures
-A Chief, upon removal of a rating, shall:
+A Chief, upon removal of a Rating, shall:

-1. Inform the Member and the Executive Council of the removal of that Rating,describing the reason for removal of the Rating and citing any section(s) of the By-Laws, Policies, University regulations, or governing laws violated.
+1. Inform the Member and the Executive Council of the removal of that Rating, describing the reason for removal of the Rating and citing any section(s) of the By-Laws, Policies, University regulations, or governing laws violated.
 2. Remove the Rating from the Club’s online database.
 3. Notify the Member of their right to appeal to the Executive Council.

 ### Appealing Ratings Removal
-A removal of a rating may be appealed to the Executive Council.
-The removal will be made void upon a two-thirds vote by the Executive Council
+A removal of a Rating may be appealed to the Executive Council.
+The removal will be made void upon a two-thirds vote by the Executive Council.

 # Posting of Announcements
 Any Club action which requires formal notification will be announced on the wyc_info@u.washington.edu email list as specified by the relevant section of the Constitution, By-Laws, or Policies.